You’ve heard of digital marketing consulting.

 Sometimes, they’re brought in for specific projects that require their expertise

-We touched on some of the areas a consultant can specialize in above, but now let’s take a look at some of the custom projects that may require a consultant.
+We touched on some of the areas a consultant can specialize in above, but now let’s take a look at some of the custom projects that may require a search marketing consultant.

 As a company grows, so too does its audience.